 19. Varanasi, Uttar Pradesh

 One of Hinduism’s holiest places in India and the oldest inhabited cites in the world is Varanasi.
-People taking dips in the river Ganga to wash off their sins, goats in sweaters and burning bodies are common sights here.
+People taking dip in the river Ganga to wash off their sins, goats in sweaters and burning bodies are common sights here.
 Attend the evening aarti to know the true reason why it is called India’s City of Lights.
 The natives have a sweet tooth which is why you will find a sweets shop at every corner.
 If you must try, go for rabdi which is accompanied with sweet lassi.
 Delicious to the core!
+Most hotels in Varanasi will guide you to the best shop in the vicinity.

 - Places to visit in Varanasi: Kashi Vishwanath temple, Sarnath, Ramnagar Fort, Dashashwamedh Ghat, Weaver’s village, Jantar Mantar